 The majority of the preventable collisions are attributed to backing and inattention.
 Every other year the Greensboro Police in-service training includes eight hours of driver's training in Sanford NC.
-The 2013 training will emphasize effective backing techniques and maneuvering in confined spaces to help reduce the number of preventable backing accidents.
-Figure 8.2 shows the number of preventable and non-preventable collisions in 2012 compared to 2011.
+The 2013 training emphasized effective backing techniques and maneuvering in confined spaces to help reduce the number of preventable backing accidents, and this training will continue to focus on reducing backing collisions.
+Figure 8.2 shows the number of preventable and non-preventable collisions in 2013 compared to 2012.

-Figure 8.2 The number of preventable motor vehicle collisions decreased by approximately 10% from 2011 to 2012.
+Figure 8.2 The number of preventable motor vehicle collisions increased by approximately 3% from 2012 to 2013.